-- Comprehensive pre-departure planning packet and expert travel advice. - All in-country transfers as scheduled (transfers on different days are additional).
+- Comprehensive pre-departure planning packet and expert travel advice. - All in-country transfers as scheduled.
 Ground transportation in spacious and comfortable private vehicles with professional drivers. - Local and return flight reconfirmation, in-country airport check-in and luggage assistance. - First-class round trip Vistadome or similar train from Ollantaytambo to Machu Picchu town.
 Machu Picchu bus service to/from town and the archaeological sanctuary. - All accommodations in first-class (4-5 star) hotels as listed (or at similar hotels) on a shared basis with private bath.
-Note: advanced bookings are recommended if you plan to arrive early or extend your stay.
-Double beds (king/queen) for couples can be requested in advance, but cannot be guaranteed, as the hotels offer few rooms with double beds. - Single Supplement includes single room and single tent on trek.
-Due to the small size of the hotels in Cusco and Machu Picchu, the number of singles available per group are limited to 2.
-If you require single accommodations, making reservations well in advance is recommended - All meals indicated on itinerary (B=breakfast, L=lunch, D=dinner); Vegetarian diets accommodated on request (with advance notification).
-For other diets, consult your travel specialist before making a reservation. - All guided tours (as listed) conducted on a private basis by knowledgeable, English-speaking local guides (includes applicable entrance fees). - Rafting service (April, May, October & November only) includes expert river captain, Avon or Hyside rafts, life vests, helmets, paddles, and dry bags.
+Note: Advance bookings are recommended if you require double beds (King/queen) for couples, or plan to arrive early or extend your stay. - Single Supplement includes single room and single tent on trek.
+If you require single accommodations, making reservations well in advance is recommended. - All meals indicated on itinerary (B=breakfast, L=lunch, D=dinner); Vegetarian diets accommodated on request (with advance notification).
+For other diets, consult your travel specialist before making a reservation. - All guided tours (as listed) conducted on a private basis by knowledgeable, English-speaking local guides (includes applicable entrance fees). - Rafting service (April, May, October & November only) includes expert river captain, Avon or Hyside rafts, life vests, helmets, paddles, and dry bags. - First-class trekking/glamping service includes: - Experienced, licensed, English-speaking, Andean guide and assistant guide (provided for groups with 9 or more participants).
+The main guide will have a satellite phone for logistics and emergencies. - Expert camp chef, kitchen assistant, camp assistant and Quechua Indian porters and horses or llamas with their handlers (porters and other camp staff are treated and compensated well). - All group camping equipment: spacious 4-person all season Eureka Grand Manan 9 tents (floor size

-- First-class trekking/glamping service includes: - Experienced, licensed, English-speaking, Andean guide and assistant guide (provided for groups with 9 or more participants).
-The main guide will have a satellite phone for logistics and emergencies. - Expert camp chef, kitchen assistant, camp assistant and Quechua Indian porters and horses or llamas with their handlers (porters and other camp staff are treated and compensated well). - All group camping equipment: spacious 4-person all season Eureka Grand Manan 9 tents (floor size 9ft by 9ft, center high 6ft, shared by just 2 members), 3-4" thick inflatable sleeping pads atop raised cots, camp pillows, kitchen and dining tents, lanterns, folding tables with tablecloth, silverware & utensils plus camp chairs, sun shower enclosure/tent and an environmentally-friendly toilet tent. - All meals: we serve a variety of healthy and nutritious food with fresh and native ingredients.
-A cup of hot wake-up tea is brought to your tent door followed by a full hot breakfast, box or picnic lunch en route, and a 3 course served dinner. - o Tips to the porters and llama handlers. - First-aid kit.
+- 9ft by 9ft, center high 6ft), 3-4" thick inflatable sleeping pads atop raised cots, camp pillows, kitchen and dining tents, lanterns, folding tables with tablecloth, silverware and utensils plus camp chairs, sun shower enclosure/tent, an environmentally-friendly toilet tent and first-aid kit. - All meals: we serve a variety of healthy and nutritious food with fresh and native ingredients.
+A cup of hot wake-up tea is brought to your tent door followed by a full hot breakfast, box or picnic lunch en route, and a 3 course served dinner. - Tips to the porters and llama handlers.